Aggression, Fear + Calm Dog Workshop

-What: Is your dog anxious?
+Is your dog anxious?
 Are they generally nervous, fearful or aggressive?
 Afraid of noises, new people, new dogs, the vacuum cleaner, insert-trigger-here?
 Do they resort to “fighting or fleeing” too often?
 Or, are they so happy about life that they become completely stimulated in many situations and have a hard time settling down and self-regulating?
-Do you want to help them boost their confidence and be happier in general?
-Then this webinar is for you!
+Do you want to help them relax, boost their confidence and be happier in general?
+Then this seminar is for you!
 Choose between a 30 minute working dog slot or an audit/observer slot.
 Observers will be able to watch any of the working dog sessions and a LOT can be learned from these!

 Expect to learn:

-- Influential factors of aggression, anxiety and fear-based behaviors, including: brain development, breed, age, temperament, health and socialization
+- Influential factors of behavior, including: brain development, breed, age, temperament, health and socialization

 - Key behavior and learning theory concepts, including: how dogs learn, early signs and taking a history